Religion in Serbia: Irreligion

-About 1.1% of Serbian population is atheist.
-Religiosity was lowest in Novi Beograd, with 3.5% of population being atheists (compare to whole Belgrade's and Novi Sad's 1.5%) and highest in rural parts of the country, where atheism in most municipalities went below 0.01%.
+About 1.1% of the Serbian population is atheist.
+Religiosity was lowest in Novi Beograd, with 3.5% of population being atheists (compare to whole of Belgrade's and Novi Sad's 1.5%) and highest in rural parts of the country, where atheism in most municipalities went below 0.01%.

 In a 2009 Gallup poll, 44% of respondents in Serbia answered 'no' to the question "Is religion an important part of your daily life?"

-A Pew Research Center poll, conducted from June 2015 to July 2016, found that 2% of Serbia were atheists, while 10% stated that they "Do not believe in God".
+A Pew Research Center poll conducted from June 2015 to July 2016 found that 2% of Serbia were atheists, while 10% stated that they "Do not believe in God".

-Role of the religion in public life
+Role of religion in public life

 Public schools allow religious teaching in cooperation with religious communities having agreements with the state, but attendance is not mandated.
 Religion classes (verska nastava) are organized in public elementary and secondary schools, most commonly coordinated with the Serbian Orthodox Church, but also with the Catholic Church and Islamic community.

-The public holidays in Serbia also include the religious festivals of Eastern Orthodox Christmas and Eastern Orthodox Easter, as well as Saint Sava Day which is a working holiday and is celebrated as a Day of Spirituality as well as Day of Education.
+Public holidays in Serbia also include the religious festivals of Eastern Orthodox Christmas and Easter.
+Saint Sava Day is a working holiday celebrated as a Day of Spirituality as well as Day of Education.
 Believers of other faiths are legally allowed to celebrate their religious holidays.

 Religious freedom

-The government of Serbia does not keep records of religiously motivated violence, and reporting from individual religious organization is sparse.
+The government of Serbia does not keep records of religiously motivated violence.
+However reports from religious leaders in 2022 noted that incidents have gone down, and Jewish leaders reported no incidents at all in that year.

-The laws of Serbia establish the freedom of religion, forbid the establishment of a state religion, and outlaw religious discrimination.
-While registration with the government, is not necessary for religious groups to practice, the government confers certain privileges to registered groups.
+The laws of Serbia establish freedom of religion, forbid the establishment of a state religion, and outlaw religious discrimination.
+While registration with the government is not necessary for religious groups to practice, the government confers certain privileges to registered groups.
 The government maintains a two-tiered system of registered groups, split between "traditional" groups and "nontraditional" groups.
-Minority groups and independent observers have complained that this system consists of religious discrimination.
+Minority groups and independent observers have complained that this system comprises religious discrimination, especially as the media regularly names nontraditional groups as 'sects'.

-The government has programs established for the restitution of property confiscated by the government of Yugoslavia after World War II, and for property lost in the Holocaust.

-The media and individual members of parliament have been criticized for using disparaging language when referring to non-traditional groups.
+The media and individual members of the National Assembly have been criticized for using disparaging language when referring to nontraditional groups.
 Antisemitic literature is commonly available in bookstores, and is prevalent online.

 Although religious freedom was largely respected by the government of the Kingdom of Yugoslavia and Serbia's constitutions through its various incarnations as either an independent state or as part of Yugoslavia have nominally upheld religious freedom, it was also the site of significant religiously and ethnically-motivated war crimes during World War II and the Yugoslav Wars.
+The government has programs established for the restitution of property confiscated by the government of Yugoslavia after World War II, and for property lost in the Holocaust.

+In 2023, Freedom House rated Serbia 4 out of 4 on the question "Are individuals free to practice and express their religious faith or nonbelief in public and private?".